changdj/hello-cdj/README.md

 # hello-cdj
-it  just is a test
+it  just is a test,test2